Updated, June 2022

 A handful of super funds have already implemented a retirement solution that addresses these requirements.

 Among the first was Equip Super, which developed a bucket strategy based on the experience of its financial planners.
-The cleverly named MyPension strategy starts with three equally weighted buckets: equities, bonds and cash.
+The cleverly named MyPension strategy starts with three buckets: growth (39.5 per cent), conservative (39.5 per cent) and cash (21 per cent).
 It uses this as the basis from which it tailors the strategy to the individual circumstances of its members.

 Earlier this year, Telstra Super launched a strategy that follows a similar idea.
 LifeStyle contains an optional cash component that members can draw an income from.
 The rest of the money can be invested in four different options, depending on the level of risk a member is willing to take.
 These four options are also optimised for income generation and tax efficiency.